onkelbeh/HomeAssistantRepository/README.md

 * update your naked core system as described below
 * reinstall app-misc/homeassistant with only the new Python Version

 This avoids a lot of recompiling all Home Assistant deps, and a lot of dependency trouble.
 Very recommended.
-I did not, but I just wanted to see if it works ;-)
+I did not, but I just wanted to see if the hard way works too ;-)

 ### The upgrade steps: